akhanalcs/blazorwasm-cookie-auth/README.md

 Any user who signs into `BlazorWASM.Backend` app gets automatically signed into `BlazorServer` app.
 Read on to see how it's done.

+Also check out [this sample](https://github.com/dotnet/blazor-samples/tree/main/8.0/BlazorWebAssemblyStandaloneWithIdentity) for an example of standalone Blazor WASM with Identity.

 ## Create a project
 1. Create a new repo in Github.
 2. Clone that into Rider.